Automate Your Issue Tracking and Optimize Your Workflows

 - One shared central location: all your CAD files, bills of materials, and supporting information is in one place, so you no longer have to search through repositories to find the information you need.

-- Accessibility: a simple, intuitive interface where an entire project team and external collaborators can discuss issues, makes it easy to get responses, and resolve issues quickly.
+- Accessibility: a simple, intuitive interface where an entire project team and external collaborators can discuss issues, makes it easy to know where issues stand, if you’re on track, and how to resolve issues efficiently.

 - Prioritization: with a long list of open issues, it can be challenging to understand where to begin.
 By leveraging an issue tracking software, each open issue gets assigned a priority and due date, so you can easily filter by importance and urgency.